 What Inputs?

-The inputs in a turtle diagram represent the resources needed to initiate the process.
-This includes the equipment, raw materials, information, and people required for the process.
-Inputs must meet the process requirements and customer needs.
+The inputs in a Turtle Diagram represent the resources needed to initiate the process.
+This includes the equipment, raw materials, information, and people required.
+Moreover, inputs must meet the process requirements and customer needs.
 For instance, in the sourcing process, the inputs may include supplier information, contract documents, and specifications.

 What Output?

 The output is the end product or service that the process produces.
-These must meet the customer’s requirements and expectations.
-For example, the output in a manufacturing process could be a finished product, or in a service-oriented process, it could be a service report.
+Most importantly, these must meet the customer’s requirements and expectations.
+For example, the output in a manufacturing process could be a finished product.
+Similarly, in a service-oriented process, it could be a service report.

 Done how?

-This question requires a detailed description of the process steps, activities, and tasks involved in carrying out a process.
-It seeks to identify the specific actions that are necessary to achieve the desired process outcome.
+This question requires a detailed description of the process steps and tasks.
+Specifically, it seeks to identify the actions necessary to achieve the desired process outcome.
 Answering this question requires a clear understanding of the process flow and the sequence of activities involved.

-For example, in a manufacturing process, the “Done how?” question might require a step-by-step breakdown of the production process, including details about the equipment, tools, and materials used, as well as any quality checks or inspections that occur along the way.
+For example, in a manufacturing process, the “Done how?” question might require a step-by-step breakdown.
+This includes details about the equipment, tools, and materials used.
+Additionally, it covers any quality checks or inspections that occur along the way.

 What result?

-The “What result?” question is a critical component as it focuses on the outputs or results of the process.
-In many cases, these results are measured using KPIs, which are quantitative or qualitative metrics used to evaluate the success of a process or activity.
+The “What result?” question is a critical component of the Turtle Diagram.
+It focuses on the outputs or results of the process.
+In many cases, teams measure these results using KPIs.
+These are quantitative or qualitative metrics that evaluate the success of a process.
+For quality teams, this is where key metrics such as First Pass Yield (FPY), non-conformance rates, and Cost of Poor Quality (COPQ) come into play.

-It’s important to identify the specific KPIs that are relevant to the process being analyzed.
-For example, a manufacturing process might track KPIs such as production yield, defect rates, or equipment uptime, while a customer service process might track KPIs such as customer satisfaction, response times, or first-call resolution rates.
+It’s important to identify the specific KPIs relevant to the process.
+For example, a manufacturing process might track production yield, defect rates, or equipment uptime.
+In contrast, a customer service process might track customer satisfaction or first-call resolution rates.
+Furthermore, Quality Engineers should ensure the selected KPIs align with the organization’s broader quality objectives and ISO 9001 or IATF 16949 requirements.

 30+ Audit and inspection checklists free for download.